Slowdeb/Tryhackme/CMSpit.md

 Difficulty: Medium

-Overview: In this room we are going to exploit a NoSQL injection vulnerability on CMS concrete5, privesc horizontaly and then verticaly taking advantage of a fresh new exploit for a tool called Exiftool.
+Overview: In this room we are going to exploit a NoSQL injection vulnerability on CMS concrete5 webserver, privesc horizontaly and then verticaly taking advantage of a fresh exploit for a tool called Exiftool.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------